AU-Master-Thesis/thesis/sections/4-results/metrics.typ

   - $v(t)$ is the velocity of a robot at time $t$.
   - $attach(limits(v), t: dot.double)(t)$ is change in acceleration at time $t$.
 Also known as jerk.

-Each robots velocity is sampled and recorded with an interval of $20 H z$.
+Each robots velocity is sampled and recorded with an interval of $20"Hz"$.
 For numerical integration Simpson's rule is used@simpsons-rule.
 The code for how the metric is computed can be found in the accompanying source code@repo under
 #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/main/scripts/ldj.py", "./scripts/ldj.py") and in @appendix.ldj-metric-computation.